Prabhav1437/resume/README.md

 🙌 Inspired By
 This resume design is inspired by Jake Gut's Resume Template - github.com/jakeryang/resume , which provides a sleek and minimalist format using LaTeX.
+For PDF contact me on LinkedIN or Email